 Trade, Tax and Customs

-The importance of nurturing relationships with customs authorities cannot be understated in any case, especially given the risk that the UK might default to WTO terms on January 1st, 2021.
+The importance of nurturing relationships with customs authorities cannot be understated in any case, especially given the growing risk that the UK might default to WTO terms on January 1st, 2021.
 For companies that will be importing and exporting, ensure you have relevant UK and EU Economic Operators' Registration and Identification (EORI) numbers in place to ensure you can continue to move products between the UK and EU post-Brexit.

 The UK also recently released its draft tariff schedule, which outlines the duty rate applied to goods entering the UK from third countries.
 If the EU and UK fail to ratify a free trade agreement (FTA) by January 1st, it is likely that many products shipped from Ireland and other EU member states to the UK may be subject to customs duty.